 Discussion notes · Machine learning & cell biology

-A summary of concepts covered: self-supervised learning, masked autoencoders for vision transformers, the CPJUMP1 dataset, performance metrics, practical applications.
+A summary of concepts covered: Cell Painting & CPJUMP1, performance metrics, better shortlists with SSL, self-supervised learning, masked autoencoders for ViT.

 CPJUMP1 — the Cell Painting dataset

-Chandrasekaran et al. (Nature Methods, 2024)[1] introduce CPJUMP1, a benchmark dataset from the JUMP Cell Painting Consortium.
+Chandrasekaran et al. (Nature Methods, 2024)[1] created CPJUMP1 as a benchmark dataset from the JUMP Cell Painting Consortium, specifically designed to test cross-modality matching at scale.
 It contains approximately 3 million images of cells, profiling 75 million single cells treated with matched chemical and genetic perturbations.

 The Cell Painting assay

-Cells are stained with six fluorescent dyes imaged across five channels — a key difference from the RGB images standard ViTs expect — in the Cell Painting assay:[9]
+Cells are stained with six fluorescent dyes imaged across five channels in the Cell Painting assay:[9]

 Mito (mitochondria)